marcmp/tus-consumos/README.md

 # Tus Consumos

-A privacy-first tool to import and review your electricity consumption/production data.
+A privacy-first tool to import and review your electricity consumption & production data.

 ## Project Overview